jim4067/jimii/content/guessing-game-solana.md

 To note, with the code snippet above, we added the `#[instruction(force_seed: [u8; 32])]` macro to seed a random number, from a random public key.

-Next we implement the CPI method to make the call to the Orao VRF program's request IX
+Next, we implement the CPI method to make the call to the Orao VRF program's request IX.

-Finally lets implement the `initialize` functions for our contract.
+Finally let's implement the `initialize` functions for our contract.

-Since the function will be a CPI to an external program, let's implement the CPI call to the orao VRF program inside an `impl` block to house the accounts context for the external CPI call to the Orao program,.
+Since the function will be a CPI to an external program, let's implement the CPI call to the Orao VRF program inside an `impl` block to house the accounts context for the external CPI call to the Orao program,.
 First import the required libraries and the Orao program Accounts struct, which we have access because of the `cpi` features flag we used when installing the crate.
 Make note of the `cpi::accounts::Request` path as importing the Request Accounts struct directly from the crate won't compile and will class with the existing macro expansions.

 ```rust